The Applied Physics & Materials Science Department offers two distinct graduate programs, namely:

 The PhD program begins with a year or two of coursework with simultaneous initial research activity, followed by a candidacy examination, and then typically three or four years of concentrated research culminating in writing a PhD thesis and presenting the results of this thesis orally at a final examination.
 To learn more, see Graduate Admissions.

 Applicants must have completed a bachelor's degree or the equivalent before beginning graduate study.
 Applicants who already possess a Ph.D. degree will generally not be considered for a second Ph.D. degree.
-Transcripts, GRE scores, letters of recommendation, and the applicant's statement of purpose are all required components of the application and are carefully weighed during the evaluation process.
+Transcripts, letters of recommendation, and the applicant's statement of purpose are all required components of the application and are carefully weighed during the evaluation process.
 The admissions committee may also consider research papers, publications and other original work.

 December 15, of each year for all degree programs in Applied Physics and Materials Science.